-Background: Accessory dwelling units (ADUs) are attached or detached dwelling units that provide complete. independent living facilities for one or more persons that are located on the same lot as or in the primary residence and includes permanent provisions for living, sleeping, cooking and sanitation.
+Background: Accessory dwelling units (ADUs) are attached or detached dwelling units that provide complete, independent living facilities for one or more persons that are located on the same lot as or in the primary residence and includes permanent provisions for living, sleeping, cooking and sanitation.
 Integrating ADUs in existing neighborhoods is a means of increasing the supply of affordable by design rental housing.
 The development of ADUs is also effective in dispersing affordable housing throughout the unincorporated areas and can provide housing to lowerand moderate-income individuals and families, as well as seniors and persons with disabilities.
 The County is currently updating its ADU ordinance to allow for the sale of an ADU separate from the primary residence pursuant to Government Code Section 65852.26.
 The County will continue to update its ADU ordinance to comply with current state law as needed during the planning period.
 The County will continue to further promote accessory dwellings.
 ADUs provide added housing without added land cost, and as such, are more likely to be affordable to low- and moderate-income households on the rental market when compared to a conventional single-family dwelling on the rental market.
 The County will monitor production of ADUs as the planning period progresses and will consider implementation of additional actions if numbers of ADUs are not meeting target numbers anticipated in this Housing Element.
 The County has promoted the application of ADUs by streamlining the process and making the application available on the website.
 To promote facilitate housing mobility opportunities, the County will prioritize promotion of ADUs in high resource and RCAA areas, such as Alhambra Valley, Vine Hill, Reliez Valley/Briones, Saranap, Alamo, Blackhawk, Diablo, and Castle Hill areas while also continuing to encourage ADU production in all communities where affordable housing is needed.

 Eight-Year Objectives: Publicize the ADU Program to increase public awareness.
-Approve building permits for 312 ADUs over the 8-year period (39 per year), targeting 150 of these ADUs in high resource areas to encourage socioeconomic integration through housing mobility opportunities for lowerincome households.
+Approve building permits for 312 ADUs over the 8-year period (39 per year), targeting 150 of these ADUs in high resource areas to encourage socioeconomic integration through housing mobility opportunities for lowerincome households

-Timeframe: Ongoing, Complete ADU ordinance update that is currently underway by 2023.
+Timeframe: Ongoing.
+Complete The ADU ordinance update that is currently underway bwas completed in 2023.
 Continue to review ADU ordinance for any needed updates for compliance with current state law starting in 2024 and every two years thereafter through the end of the planning period.
 Discuss the option of ADUs at the planning counter starting immediately and ongoing throughout the planning period.
+Include specific reporting on progress towards implementation of this action in the County's Housing Element Annual Report submitted in 2027 and adjust the action to make additional efforts to achieve the objectives if mplementation at that point has not been effective.

 Action: Explore-Conduct studies to explore development of new programs or policies to potentially fund or incentivize affordable housing development, including implementation of urban housing development projects (as allowed under SB 9) and creating objective design standards to streamline processing and approval process.
-Programs will include Continue updating ADU regulations as needed to remain compliant with state law and implement other community goals...
+Programs will include Continue updating ADU regulations as needed to remain compliant with state law and implement other community goals.
 In addition, programs may include implementing urban housing development projects (as allowed under SB 9) and creating objective design standards.